nizzyabi/quiz/README.md

 # quiz
-quiz is my very first repositiory on GitHub, it a fun Gk quiz game where you can try your luck
+quiz is my very first repositiory on GitHub, it is a fun Gk quiz game where you can try your luck